Why Egypt is and important country for the human's history | Egypt Tours Club

 The ancient Egyptian writing system, known as hieroglyphics, is one of the most famous and beautiful writing systems in history.
 It was used on temples, tombs, statues, coffins, papyri and royal monuments.

 Hieroglyphics allowed Egyptians to record religion, history, administration, royal achievements, funerary texts and daily life.
-The decipherment of hieroglyphics gave modern scholars access to the voices, beliefs and records of ancient Egypt.
+Their decipherment gave modern scholars access to the voices, beliefs and records of ancient Egypt.

 ✍️